top of page

 Mental illness accounts for over13-15% of the global disease burden.
 Over the last three decades, every seventh Indian has suffered due to mental illnesses.

-ETI works steadily towards raising awareness, dispelling stigma, ensuring access to safe spaces, and transforming communication around mental health discourse by bringing together the best minds from the current landscape.
+ETI works steadily towards raising awareness, dispelling stigma, ensuring access to safe spaces, and transforming communication around mental health discourse.

 WOMEN ENTREPRENEURSHIP